Home/ Blog/ Healthy Living/

 breastfeeding-venefits

-According to the Centers for Disease Control and Prevention (CDC), breastfeeding is “one of the most highly effective preventive measures a mother can take to protect the health of her infant.”
-Studies have shown the antibodies in breast milk protect the baby from illness, and breastfed babies have a decreased likelihood for allergies, tooth decay, obesity, hypertension, and high cholesterol.
-It also reduces the mother’s changes of developing hypertension later in life.
+Studies have shown the antibodies in breast milk protect the baby from illness, and breastfed babies have a decreased likelihood for asthma, type 1 diabetes, ear infections, sudden infant death syndrome (SIDS), and gastrointestinal infections.
+It also reduces the mother’s chances of developing high blood pressure later in life.

 Despite the advantages to the mother and baby’s health, many new moms have concerns about breastfeeding.
 Among the top worries?
 Whether or not they’re producing enough milk.
 In fact, the perception of insufficient breast milk is one of the most common reasons mothers give for weaning or introducing their children to solids and supplements earlier than recommended.
-Although the American Academy of Pediatrics (AAP) recommends that breastfeeding continue for at least 12 months and the World Health Organization (WHO) recommends continued breastfeeding for up to two years of age, only 49 percent of infants born in the US in 2011 were breastfeeding at six months and only 27 percent by 12 months.
+Although the American Academy of Pediatrics (AAP) and the World Health Organization (WHO) both recommend exclusive breastfeeding for 6 months after birth (continuing up to 2 years of age or longer with the addition of solid foods), only 55 percent of infants born in the US in 2019 were breastfeeding at six months and only 35 percent by 12 months.

 Some guidelines for gauging an adequate milk supply are:

-• Starting at about 2 weeks, babies gain 0.5 to 1 pound a week.
+• Starting at about 2 weeks, babies gain 5-7 ounces a week.
 Babies can often lose weight the first days—this is not an indication they are not eating enough.

-• The baby nurses frequently, averaging 8 to 12 feedings per 24-hour period.
+• The baby nurses frequently, averaging 8 to 12 feedings per 24-hour period (although this can vary greatly).

 • The baby’s swallowing sounds are audible.